-To protect your and your dependents' rights under USERRA, you should keep the Plan administrator informed of any changes in your or the addresses of family members.
+In order to protect your and your dependents' rights under USERRA, you should keep the Plan administrator informed of any changes in your or the addresses of family members.
 You should also keep a copy, for your records, of any notices or form that you send to the Plan Administrator.